Model robot: Construction

-Hard plastic joints generally exhibit greater friction than polyvinyl joints, and are similarly more durable than styrene joints.
-ABS joints, however, require greater precision in tooling to ensure easy assembly, and in some cases, they require screws and a small gap between parts.

-Gundam kits are the most common and popular variety of mecha models and so exemplify the general characteristics of models in the genre.
-Gundam kits are typically oriented toward beginners, and most often feature simple construction, simple designs, and rugged construction—less durable than a pre-assembled toy, but more durable than a true scale model.
+Gundam kits are the most common and popular variety of mecha models exemplifying the general characteristics of models in the genre.
+Gundam kits are typically oriented toward beginners, and most often feature simple assembly, simple designs, and rugged construction—less durable than a pre-assembled toy, but more durable than a true scale model.
 The result is that the majority of Gundam kits feature hands and other parts that favor poseability or easy assembly over accurate shape.
 They may also exhibit various draft-angle problems, and features like antennae that are oversized to prevent breakage.
 For the most part, other kit lines and other kit manufacturers in the genre follow suit, though there are exceptions.

+Because the subjects of model robot kits are typically humanoid and/or possess limbs, joints are required in order to make the finished model poseable.
+For decades, poly-caps were and still are used for this purpose, although they tend to degrade over time and thus have been less frequently used since the 2010s.
+Hard plastic joints generally exhibit greater friction than polyvinyl joints, and are similarly more durable than polystyrene joints.
+ABS joints, however, require greater precision in tooling to ensure easy assembly, and in some cases, they require screws and a small gap between parts.

+One distinctive feature of model robot kits since the 1990s, as opposed to most other plastic model kits, is that they are molded in color: each part generally is made of a colored plastic corresponding to its intended color on the finished model.
+Bandai in particular has become well-known for its use of multi-color molding, which allows parts of different colors to be molded on the same sprue.
+In some cases, compromises have to be made - for instance, molding a part in an incorrect color, or a two-colored part in only one color - to ensure that the model is structurally stable and not overly complex, particularly when the intended retail price is low.
+One criterion by which enthusiasts assess the quality of a kit is its color-accuracy - that is to say, the correspondence between the molded color of the parts and the intended color of the finished model.